cloges4/100-days-of-code/log.md

 ### Day 20 June 16, 2019

 **Today's Progress** helped a friend with fix css issues he was having on a site he was working on, then worked on some of the project euler algorithms

 **Thoughts:** I need to just try and get some things done over the next few days while everyone is here for the graduation.

 **Link to work:**

 ### Day 21 June 17, 2019

 **Today's Progress** Worked on the @freecodecamp basic algorithms today, I have spent alot of time on them recently.
 The benefit seems to be paying off, I am getting more comfortable writing js.
 Just need to find spend some time on my countdown timer.

 **Thoughts:** Good day I hit a roadblock when I started the Basic Algorithm Scripting section, but my hard work and consistent effort seem to be paying off.

 **Link to work:**

+### Day 22 June 18, 2019

+**Today's Progress** The life of a developer is like riding a wave one moment we are on top feeling like a genius then the next we are under the wave wondering were are surf board went.
+I think I will end my night on top of the wave. worked on FCC algorithm challenges tonight.

+**Thoughts:** The evening started off rough, the first algorithm was to return the largest number form 4 sub arrays into a new array.
+I new the steps to accomplish this, but had difficulty writting it in code.
+The next 3 were very easy for me.
+I need to work on array manipulation a bit more.

+**Link to work:**